Having trouble sifting through all those notebooks for bullet journaling? I’ve rounded up some of my favorites to simplify your life.

 2. Moleskine Notebooks

-Moleskine notebooks compare closely to Leuchtturm1917, and the brand is more accessible in the U.S. I’ve found soft cover versions with lined and dot grid paper at Target for between $15-$20.
+Moleskine notebooks compare closely to Leuchtturm1917, and the brand is more accessible in the U.S. I’ve found soft cover versions with lined and dot grid paper at Target.
 They are smaller than Leuchtturm1917 (192 pages vs. 250), and some bullet journalists find the paper too thin for elaborate colored doodles.
 Still, this is a quality notebook that can take a lot of abuse.

 3. Rhodia Webnotebook A5 Dot Grid